 If you’re not afraid of getting hot and sweaty, the hike up to Pedregal Hill offers breathtaking views of the Pacific Ocean, Cabo San Lucas, and the Sea of Cortez.

 The route runs through an affluent neighbourhood and rises steeply from its base.
-While the entrance is at a gated community, security guards will let you pass.
+Security guards will let you pass while the entrance is at a gated community.

-Ideally, you should begin early to avoid the extreme midday heat.
-Pack plenty of water, use sunscreen and prepare to sweat on this urban hike.
+Ideally, it would be best to begin early to avoid the extreme midday heat.
+Pack plenty of water and sunscreen, and prepare to sweat on this urban hike.

 Wrap It Up

-We hope you have enjoyed our article from guest writer Karen from Forever Karen.
+We hope you enjoyed our article 10 Top Things to Do in Cabo San Lucas by guest writer Karen from Forever Karen.

-Karen is a Canadian cruiser and traveler at ForeverKaren.
-Born in Singapore to a British Military family, she grew up traveling the world and continues her desire to spend her wings.
-With her husband Brian, she enjoys cruising the oceans and seeking out new adventures.
+Karen is a Canadian cruiser and traveller at ForeverKaren.
+Born in Singapore to a British Military family, she grew up travelling the world and continues to pursue her dream of spending her wings.
+She enjoys cruising the oceans with her husband, Brian, and seeking new adventures.

 General Travel Information Cabo San Lucas